andrewufrank/daino/docs/site/dough/SSGdesign/Introduction.md

 - Reduce maintenance efforts with
     - Demonstrate integration using the "uniform" approach to wrap packages in integratable interfaces.
     - Streamline the design to use the least amount of packages.
+    - Upload automatically to an (inexpensive) host server with FTP.

 I want a strict separation of content and presentation (dough & theme).
 The use case does not push for performance but rather simple handling and